ivanzakharov/docs/home.md

-# Welcome aboard
+---
+layout: docs
+title: Home
+description:
+toc: true
+---

+# Architecting Microsoft Dynamics 365 for Finance and Operations

-This is the home page //
+This is the home page